 After a few days on the North Island I head south to Christchurch.
-This is my first visit to New Zealand, so there is no point of comparison for before and after the recent earthquake.
-Sadly I hear there was much damage to some of Christchurch’s most precious buildings.
+This is my first visit to New Zealand, so there’s no point of comparison for before and after the recent earthquake.
+Sadly, I hear there was much damage to some of Christchurch’s most precious historical buildings.

 From Christchurch I take the TranzAlpine Train across the Alps to Greymouth on the west coast and pickup a rental car.
 The Southern Alps isolate the west coast from the rest of the South Island.
 I hear the narrow coast has extraordinary beaches along the Tasman Sea and inland the glaciers, rainforests, lakes, and rivers are incredibly beautiful!

 Greymouth is at the mouth of the Grey River.
 It’s the biggest town on the west coast and has a gold-mining history.
 When the gold ran out, the city became the hub of the coal, fishing, forestry, and farming communities.
 There are many activities in the area including white-water rafting, sea kayaking, and fantastic hiking.
 Other points of interest include a local brewery, a history museum, and the Jade Boulder Gallery where they make greenstone jewelry.